lioumens/UW-SGSA-Website/website.md

 like a custom domain name, you will need to purchase the domain and update the host records.

-Of course, there are many ways to make a website, but we think this is best and easiest and most sustainable way to keep a website as a modern statisitician.
+Of course, there are many ways to make a website, but we think this is easiest and most sustainable way to keep a website as a modern statisitician.
 If you think there's a better way, please contact the SGSA technology committee.

 #### Slides from SGSA Workshop